KevinKillman/UnityStuffRepo/README.md

 The movement of the ball is not relative to the camera.

-Disable the CinemachineBrain and enable Camera Controller for a simple follow cam on the Main Camera GameObject.
+Disable the CinemachineBrain if the camera is bound to the mouse and enable Camera Controller for a simple follow cam on the Main Camera GameObject.

 ![image](https://user-images.githubusercontent.com/24886689/174932579-723c60e7-0e1d-46e9-b4cd-0426ef29fd87.png) ![image](https://user-images.githubusercontent.com/24886689/174932839-e6ad8889-6f57-45f4-9e74-4fe40390fc5d.png)